poltak/poltak.github.io/cv.markdown

 ### Research Experience

+* Research Assistant, Faculty of Information Technology, Monash University, Australia (Feb.
+2015 - present)
+	- Looking at the developments in the space of NoSQL database technology.
+	- Working on the development of an experimental NoSQL database.
+	- Technologies worked with: `Clojure`

+* Honours Degree Thesis, Faculty of Information Technology, Monash University, Melbourne, Australia (July 2014 - present)
+	- Working on the processing of real-time big data streams in the context of the Australian railway industry.
+	- Technologies worked with: `Java` `Clojure` `Python` `Samza` `Spark Streaming` `Storm` `Hadoop YARN`

+* Research Assistant, Faculty of Information Technology, Monash University, Australia (Sept.
+2014 - Dec.
+2014)
+	- Minor research project.
+	- Looked at possible methods of predicting app pricing for developers publishing new paid apps on mobile app stores.
+	- Technologies worked with: `Python` `Weka` `Ruby`

-* Undergraduate Research Assistant at Qualcomm Institute, UCSD, San Diego, California, USA (Jan.
+* Undergraduate Research Assistant, Qualcomm Institute, UCSD, San Diego, California, USA (Jan.
 2014 – Mar.
 2014)
     - Worked on components of research project [SenseHealth](https://portal.futuregrid.org/projects/383), a platform to enable personalised healthcare.
     - Technologies worked with: `Java` `Scala` `Samza` `MPI` `Hadoop YARN` `Apache Kafka`
-* Honours degree research project working on new streaming big data processing technologies at Monash University (July 2014 - present)
-* Minor research project looking into possible methods of predicting app pricing for developers publishing new paid apps on mobile app stores (Sept.
-2014 - present)

 ### Extra Curricular Awards

+* Personally invited to participate in Cisco Live 2015 Melbourne hackathon - team came fourth overall.
 * Contestant in Codehire Cup Australia 2013 (Java competitor) - made it through all rounds to the finale in Sydney.